kubernetes/community/contributors/design-proposals/statefulset-update.md

 This section demonstrates how the design functions in typical usage scenarios.

 ### Initial Deployment
-Users can create a StatefulSet using `kubectl create`.
+Users can create a StatefulSet using `kubectl apply`.

 Given the following manifest `web.yaml`